 Hudson is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Hudson’s overall crime rate is lower than average for the country.

-The education level of Hudson citizens is very high relative to the national average among all cities (21.84%): 36.56% of adults in Hudson have a bachelor's degree or even advanced degree.
+The population of Hudson is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 36.49% of adults in Hudson have a bachelor's degree or even advanced degree.

 The people who call Hudson home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hudson residents report their race to be White, followed by Asian.
 Important ancestries of people in Hudson include Italian, Portuguese, English, and French .